comnam90/chocolatey-packages/automatic/lansweeper/ReadMe.md

 ## Notes

-* `upgrade` parameter must be specified when upgrading an existing installation, otherwise it will overwrite the existing installation.
+* If the installer detects an existing installation of Lansweeper, it will attempt to upgrade it.